OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

    | Supported Office applications | (choose any--we'll add a OneNote host later) |
    | Technology to use | HTML, CSS & JavaScript |

+   It takes a few minutes to create the project and add all the supporting files.

 4. In the **cmd** prompt, run `gulp serve-static`, as shown below.

    ```